So you’re thinking about starting a new Instagram page.

 - Overall Aesthetics and Feel

 If you’ve started an Instagram, you’ve probably got your Company Name, Logo, etc all figured out.
-So for this post we’re going to focus on #6 – the overall aesthetics of your brand.
+Or maybe you’re starting a meme account and are still nailing that part down – that’s ok too!
+But for this post, we’re going to focus on #6 – the overall aesthetics of your brand.

-In this post we’ll show you how to determine what your brand should look like aesthetically, and how to convey that on your brand’s Instagram page.
+In this post, we’ll take you through our proven process to building fast growing instagram accounts from scratch, starting with zero, yes zero followers.
+We’ll talk about how to determine what your brand should look like aesthetically, and how to convey that on your brand’s Instagram page.

 Once you’ve figured that out, it’s time to start posting…but you’re not done yet.
 You’ve got to get your new Instagram page in front of the right people, and we’ll show you how to do that.
 Using the latest Instagram Hacks we’ll show you how to get more followers, quickly, and even get over 1000 new followers in your first month.